 - Refill soap, hand sanitizer, and lotion pumps around the sink.

 - Hang fresh, clean towels on the towel racks.

 - Replace clean rugs on the floor.

 - Hang up the clean shower curtain.

 Other tips for spring cleaning your bathroom

 Since you’re giving your bathroom some much-needed attention, you may have noticed a few things you’d like changed in your space.
 Spring is the perfect time to look for significant plumbing or bathroom design issues.
 Here are a few things to consider or look for…

 - Leaks.
 The average household’s leaks can account for nearly 10,000 gallons of water wasted every year, according to the EPA, so the sooner you address it, the better.
 Leaks are often much easier to spot when your bathroom is cleared out and clean.
 Look for signs of leaks such as dampness or discoloration around faucets, drains, or under cabinets and vanities.

-- Bathroom design trends.
+Bathroom design trends.
 Could your bathroom use a little bit of an upgrade?
-Since you’re putting a lot of work and effort into cleaning your bathroom, you might as well add in a few design and decor touches as well.
-Whether you’re looking for a few simple upgrades or a full bathroom remodel in your Fox Cities home, check out the latest bathroom design trends for 2020 or contact our design team for some inspiration.
+Since you’re putting a lot of work and effort into cleaning your bathroom, you might as well add a few design and decor touches.
+Whether you’re looking for a few simple upgrades or a complete bathroom remodel in your Fox Cities home, check out the latest bathroom design trends for 2020 or contact our design team for some inspiration.